Florine Gaspard

 Florine Gaspard (born 28 December 2001) is a Belgian competitive swimmer specializing in sprint breaststroke events.
 She is the Belgian record holder in the long course and short course 50-metre breaststroke.
 She placed sixth in the final of the 50-metre breaststroke at the 2021 European Short Course Championships.
 At the 2022 European Aquatics Championships (long course), she placed eighth in the final of the 50-metre breaststroke.
 At the World Short Course Championships, she placed eleventh in the semifinals of the 50-metre breaststroke in 2021 and 2022.

 Background

 Gaspard was born 28 December 2001 in Belgium.
-In 2022, she relocated from her hometown of Bastogne to Marseille, France to train with CN Marseille leading up to the 2024 Summer Olympics, which are to be held in Paris, France.
+In 2022, she relocated from her hometown of Bastogne to Marseille, France to train with CN Marseille leading up to her appearance at the 2024 Summer Olympics, which were held in Paris, France.

 Career

 2018–2019

 Competing at the 2018 European Junior Swimming Championships, held in July in Helsinki, Finland, when she was 16 years of age, Gaspard placed twentieth in the 50-metre breaststroke with a time of 32.58 seconds, thirty-ninth with a time of 1:12.64 in 100-metre breaststroke, and fortieth in the 200-metre breaststroke with a time of 2:37.73.
 The following year, as a 17-year-old at the 2019 World University Games, with swimming competition conducted in July at Piscina Felice Scandone in Naples, Italy, she placed eighteenth in the 50-metre breaststroke with a time of 32.05 seconds, twenty-third in the 200-metre breaststroke with a 2:35.84, and thirty-second in both the 50 metre freestyle, with a time of 26.76 seconds, and the 100-metre breaststroke with a time of 1:11.79.
 Later in the year, at her first short course senior continental-scale Championships, the 2019 European Short Course Championships in December in Glasgow, Scotland when she was 18 years old, she placed twentieth in the 50-metre breaststroke with a 30.74, thirtieth in the 100-metre breaststroke with a 1:07.11, and thirty-ninth in the 50-metre freestyle with a time of 25.59 seconds.